PortoTestersMeetup/portotestersmeetup.github.io/README.md

 1. Open the url of your fork of the repository - example: https://github.com/yourgithubusername/PTM_PAGE
 2. Go to the settings of the repository
 3. Open the options and scroll until Github Pages
-4. Select the theme Cayman
+4. Select the theme Cayman and the branch master
 5. Select where your site is published - should be under something like https://yourgithubusername.github.io/PTM_PAGE/

 # How to create an issue